TOAST-DOCS/Storage-Object-Storage/en/s3-api-guide.md

 | [List Multipart Uploads](http://docs.amazonwebservices.com/AmazonS3/latest/API/mpUploadListParts.html) | List multi-part objects under uploading |
 | [DELETE Multiple Objects](http://docs.amazonwebservices.com/AmazonS3/latest/API/multiobjectdeleteapi.html) | Delete multi-part objects               |

 This document describes only the basic usage of API.
-To use advanced features, see [API Guide for AWS S3](https://docs.aws.amazon.com/AmazonS3/latest/API/Welcome.html), or [AWS SDK](https://aws.amazon.com/ko/tools) is recommended.
+To use advanced features, it is recommended that you see [Amazon S3 API Guide](https://docs.aws.amazon.com/AmazonS3/latest/API/Welcome.html) or use [AWS SDK](https://aws.amazon.com/ko/tools).

-## EC2 Credentials
+## S3 API Credentials

-### Register
+### Obtain S3 API Credentials
+To use Amazon S3 compatible API, you must first obtain S3 API credentials in the form of AWS EC2.
+Credentials can be issued using the web console or API.
+To obtain credentials using the web console, refer to [S3 API Credentials](/Storage/Object%20Storage/en/console-guide/#s3-api).

-To use APIs compatible with S3, register AWS EC2-type credential first.
-To that end, an authentication token is required.
-To get a token, see [API Guide for Object Storage](/Storage/Object%20Storage/ko/api-guide/#tenant-id-api-endpoint).
+To obtain credentials using the API, an authentication token is required.
+To obtain the authentication token, refer to [Object Storage API Guide](/Storage/Object%20Storage/en/api-guide/#tenant-id-api-endpoint).

 ```
 POST    https://api-identity.infrastructure.cloud.toast.com/v2.0/users/{user-uuid}/credentials/OS-EC2